MV Terra Alta: History

 On 20 April 1946, José Serpa Diogo ordered from Manuel Joaquim Melo (a project of the Nunes brothers, Manuel Inácio and António Nunes) in Santo Amaro the construction of the ship Terra Alta for 1400 contos.
 In 1947, H-24-TL was launched, with a 30.33 m length, 5.58 m beam 2.83 m draught and 154.73 tonne gross weight, and with two 140 horsepower Alfa Romeo motors, permitting it to reach 12 mph.
-The original project was criticized, principally due to the boat being excessively straight; one of the boat-builders at the time (Manuel Bento, baptized Manuel António Furtado Simas) opined that the boat should have been 3–3.5 ft wider.
+The original project was criticized, principally due to the boat being excessively straight; one of the boatbuilders at the time (Manuel Bento, baptized Manuel António Furtado Simas) opined that the boat should have been 3–3.5 ft wider.
 Another problem was the motors installed were below the recommended horsepower needed to ply the waters of the central group, requiring the motors to be run excessively and increasing the possibility of damage.
 In its first voyage between São Miguel and Terceira, the boat was stopped for various hours.

 The day after its launch, the ship arrived in Horta, covered in flags and was celebrated by its locals.
 The newspapers of the period, O Telegrafo and Correio da Horta referred to Terra Alta as a modern ship, that transported 100 passengers, "magnificently installed because it was equipped with bunk beds for 16 people and upholstered benches for anyone and had a bar restaurant to provide food and drinks".
 The ship was blessed by Father Manuel Silveria Brasil and was christened with a bottle of Pico wine, by Maria Manuela de Melo Carvalho, daughter of the Commandane Melo de Carvelo, then captain of the Port of Horta.
 Melo Carvalho then presented an inscription stone, inscribed with the words "May God guide you".
 In Horta, Manuel Emílio dos Santos was responsible for further installation of the remainder of the fixtures, while the technicians at Fayal Coal (led by Manuel E. da Costa) installed the motors.